TinfFoil/AriEmozione/README.md

 # AriEmozione:  Identifying Emotions in Opera Verses

-by
-Francesco Fernicola,
-Shibingfeng Zhang

-This paper has been accepted for publication at the Seventh Italian Conference on Computational Linguistics (CLiC-it 2020).

 Our main task was to identify  the  emotion  expressed  in  a  verse,  in the context of an aria.